 - Traders or suppliers generally have limited knowledge of medicinal plants.

-- Folk populace and labourers who are not fully aware of the identity of the drugs always do collections.
+- Folk populace and laborers who are not fully aware of the identity of the drugs, always do collections.

 Botanical name : Acacia arabica

 Prosopis juliflora (Sw.)
 DC (Mimosaceae) commonly known as mesquite is a shrub or small tree native to Mexico, South America, and the Caribbean.
 P. juliflora probably originates from Peru; it occurs naturally in dry areas of northern South America and Central America, Mexico and the southern USA.
 It has been introduced into many tropical areas, including northeastern Brazil, Africa, Australia, Southeast Asia, and the Indian subcontinent.

 P. juliflora is xerophytic and is adapted to many soil types under a wide range of moisture conditions.
 The value of the tree lies in its exceptional tolerance of drought and marginal soils.
 It tolerates strongly saline soils and seasonal waterlogging.
 P. juliflora has been planted successfully on soils with acid to an alkaline reaction.
 It is sometimes said to dry out the soil and compete with grasses, particularly in dry areas 10.

 Chemical Constituents: Steroids, tannins, leucoanthocyanidin, and ellagic acid glycosides.
 A new monocyclic diketone, prosopidione, and two alkaloids, namely, juliprosinene and juliflorinine, have been isolated from the leaves 11.